- See a full list of publications

 As a postdoctoral researcher I worked at the Natural History Museum with Dr Eva Valsami-Jones (now a Professor at Birmingham University) on the use of phosphorus amendments for the in situ remediation of metal contaminated soil and at the Macaulay Land Use Research Institute (now the Hutton Institute) with Dr Simon Langan (now Office Head of the International Water Management Institute) on mineral weathering rates in soils and critical loads of acid rain.
 My PhD was completed at the University of Edinburgh and investigated the solidification of magma chambers and the low temperature alteration of mineral sand I read a BA in Geology at the University of Oxford.

-Out in the wider world I am on the editorial boards of the journals Environmental Pollution and Applied Geochemistry, am a member of the Executive committee of the Geochemistry and Mineralogy magazine Elements and have been involved in public lectures, radio and television programmes.
+Out in the wider world I am a member of the Executive committee of the Geochemistry and Mineralogy magazine Elements and have been involved in public lectures, radio and television programmes.
 I remain strongly committed to outreach and engagement activities.
-I have served on various committees involved in the funding of environmental science and currently sit on the Research Excellence Framework (REF) subpanel that will be assessing research quality in the UK university Environmental Science sector for the period 2009-2014.
-I have been awarded the Houtermans medal of the European Association for Geochemistry and the Max Hey medal of the Mineralogical Society of Great Britain and Ireland and am a Scientific Associate of the Natural History Museum.
+I have served on various committees involved in the funding of environmental science and currently sit on the Research Excellence Framework (REF) subpanel that will be assessing research quality in the UK university Environmental Science sector for the period 2014-2021 having previously sat on the REF2014 committee.
+I have been awarded the Houtermans medal of the European Association for Geochemistry and the Max Hey medal of the Mineralogical Society of Great Britain and Ireland and am an Honorary Research Fellow of the Natural History Museum.

 |2012 – present||Professor of Environmental Science||University of York|